eclipse-leda/leda/content/en/docs/app-deployment/seat-adjuster/_index.md

 In this tutorial, let's have a more detailed look into the involved interfaces in the data flow for setting a *desired seat position*.

 The **Client** can be a local app, e.g. deployed in the Infotainment domain and provide a user interface to the driver.
-It could also be a remotely deployed cloud application, sending the same request to move the seat via cloud messageing infrastructure.
+It could also be a remotely deployed cloud application, sending the same request to move the seat via cloud messaging infrastructure.

 ```mermaid
 flowchart TB